-We operate out of two locations in upstate South Carolina.
+We operate out of two locations and three buildings in upstate South Carolina.

 Office Headquarters & Furniture Workshop